-Support Available Within School Communication and Interaction Needs: Visual timetablesAreas of low distraction e.g. Autistic Spectrum Disorders Speech, Language and Communication Needs Social communication difficulties Support / supervision at unstructured times of the day.
+School entitlement offer to pupils with special educational needs or disabilities Support Available Within School Visual timetables Areas of low distraction Support / supervision at unstructured times of the day.
 Social skills programme / support including strategies to enhance self-esteem.
 Small group work to improve skills.
 ICT is used to support learning where appropriate.
 Strategies / programmes to support speech and language development.
 Strategies to reduce anxiety / promote emotional wellbeing.
 Where appropriate we will use support and advice from other partners to meet the needs of pupils.
+Planning, assessment and review.